 About Karina DeAndrade

-Meanwhile lets just say that we are proud Karina DeAndrade contributed a whooping 41 entries.
+But we are proud to say that Karina DeAndrade contributed 41 entries already.

 By Rebecca A. Clay, APA The COVID-19 pandemic is an opportunity to encourage unstructured play and promote children’s healthy development, psychologists say.
 Guides for parenting during the COVID-19 pandemic are full of advice about how to help children navigate the transition to virtual classes, how to keep children busy and avoid boredom, and why schedules […]